rodrigoalvesvieira/SoundKeylogger/README.md

 # SoundKeylogger

-An experimental project to demonstrate how a user keyboard input may be sniffed through the pattern analysis of the sounds emitted by the keystrokes.
+An experimental project to demonstrate how a user keyboard input may be sniffed through the pattern analysis of the sounds emitted by the keystrokes (based on [pyAudioAnalysis]).

 This field of study is called [Acoustic cryptanalysis], (also known as [Acoustic Keyboard Eavesdropping]) and is a type of side channel attack towards electronic devices.